AEZakmee/flutter_template/README.md

 ### For local Firebase setup:

-Use the flutterfire_configure_manual script in the project directory or perform manual setup by executing the following commands:
+Use the flutterfire_configure script in the project directory or perform manual setup by executing the following commands:

 ```
 curl -sL https://firebase.tools | bash